flatironinstitute/comptools24/README.md

 ### Notations

-`notations.tex` has proposed potential theory and PDE notations to help make the lectures throughout the week coherent, and minimize cognitive load on attendees learning the material.
-They will also avoid notation clashes (overloading).
+Please see `notations.tex` which is a set of beamer slides with proposed potential theory and PDE notations to help make the lectures throughout the week coherent, and minimize cognitive load on attendees learning the material.
+This will also minimize notation conflicts (overloading).

-Please try to use the notations, or connect to them if there are good reasons you cannot use them.
+Please try to use the notations, unless there is a good reason you cannot stick to them (in which case mention the change in your talk).